-Harvesting rainwater into a water storage tank can provide you a valuable source of water to be used throughout your home or property.
-Provided your rainwater tank has been correctly installed and is safe to use for storing drinking water (AS/NZS 4020), you will need to ensure that your tank in properly maintained.
+Harvesting rainwater into a water storage tank can provide you with a valuable source of water to be used throughout your home or property.
+Provided your rainwater tank has been correctly installed and is safe to use for storing drinking water (AS/NZS 4020), you will need to ensure that your tank is properly maintained.

 Maintaining your rainwater tank isn’t difficult and involves inspecting:

 - your roof catchment area, gutter and tank every 6 months or less